ozten/sasl-browserid/docs/security_block_unknown_email.md

 would fail if a valid username/password combo were entered.

 You add SASL BROWSER-ID.
-Calling 'get-keys-to-the-kingdom' always successeds as long as the user submitted a valid verify email assertion and audience.
+Calling 'get-keys-to-the-kingdom' always succeeds as long as the user submitted a valid verify email assertion and audience.
 Even if 'unknown@example.com' should not have been allowed access to 'keys-to-the-kingdom'.